 My http://nanowrimo.org contribution for 2015.
 Please provide constructive feedback.

-Evelyn Ardenwood stepped out of her car with the aid of Matheson, her head of security.
-She frowned at the explosion of flashes that went off as she emerged and touched the diamond brooch on her neck.
-Its paparazzi countermeasures had always proven effective, but she often found herself wishing that she could use a more visceral deterrent.
+Evelyn stepped out of her car with the aid of Matheson, her head of security.
+She frowned at the explosion of flashes that lit up the night and blinded her as she emerged.
+The paparazzi were drawn to her tall, thin form and regal demeanor, but she never allowed herself to be photographed.
+She touched the diamond brooch on her neck subconsciously.
+Its paparazzi countermeasures had always proven effective, disabling the cameras with infrared flashes, but she often found herself wishing that she could use a more visceral deterrent.
 It would have satisfied her to see lasers erupting from her throat and destroying the cameras hovering all around, but she tried to quell that emotion.
 Delighting in the destruction of other people’s property was a low emotion that was beneath her.
 Something must be bothering her.
-She made a mental note to examine it later during meditation, and her personal assistant detected the thought and chimed demurely in her mind’s ear to let her know it was recorded.
+She made a mental note to examine it later during meditation, and her personal assistant detected the thought and chimed demurely in her ear to let her know it was recorded.

-She made a subtle motion to Matheson as she strode up the pathway leading to the entrance of the estate, and he widened the area denial fields somewhat, pushing most of the camera drones back and catching a few off guard.
+She made a subtle motion to Matheson as she strode up the pathway leading to the entrance of the estate, and he widened the area denial fields, pushing the camera drones back and catching a few off guard.
 They fell unceremoniously to the ground, their control signals jammed.
-It was gouche, she knew, but Evelyn allowed herself a tight little smile of satisfaction nonetheless.
-Of course, her staff could wipe all the drones from the sky for miles in every direction, trace down their owners and sue them into bankruptcy within a month.
-But it wouldn’t do to take such draconian measures, as she was attending a charity ball for the poor and needy.
-The social media gadflies would feast long and well on the irony.
+It was gauche, Evelyn knew, but she allowed herself a tight little smile of satisfaction nonetheless.
+Her staff could wipe the drones from the sky for miles in every direction, and trace down their owners and sue them into bankruptcy within a month, but it wouldn’t do to take such draconian measures, as she was attending a charity ball for the poor and needy.
+The social media gadflies would feast long and well on the irony of such an outburst.

 What a chuckle her brahim family must be having at the idea of a nonprofit to help these pathetic, unemployed Americans, displaced within their own country by economic upheaval.
-How high it must make them feel, thought Evelyn.
-While billions starved back on the subcontinent.
+How high it must make them feel, while billions starved back on the subcontinent, thought Evelyn.
 She paused to draw a deep breath.
 She wasn’t going to allow herself to be like this.
 She was going to be gracious and loving.
 She was going to feel those emotions within herself because she wasn’t a low and common creature.

-A preposterously huge woven tapestry depicting Amrita’s grandfather with a lotus flower in his hand hung in the hall along with other Hindu influenced hangings, which served to dampen the noise from the marble floors and columns.
-She noticed that everyone had chosen extremely conservative and classic attire.
-Black dresses and tuxedos were everywhere, and she felt a bit self-conscious in her bias cut gown, which was by a more avant garde designer.
-Matheson deployed whatever host approved tiny floating eyes he normally used at events such as this, and he melted into the crowd as Evelyn forged deeper into the palace in search of a drink.
+A preposterously huge tapestry depicted Amrita’s grandfather with a white beard and a lotus flower in his hands.
+It was displayed in the hall, along with other Hindu influenced hangings, which served to dampen the noise from the hard, echoey surfaces.
+She noticed that everyone had chosen extremely conservative attire, black dresses and tuxedos were everywhere, and she felt a bit self-conscious in her bias cut, more avante-garde gown.
+Matheson deployed whatever host approved, tiny floating eyes he normally used at events such as this, and then melted into the crowd as Evelyn forged deeper into the palace in search of a drink.

-Evelyn could spot them immediately, freshly scrubbed, in unfamiliar clothes, plucked from whatever filthy hovels they had been languishing in, and transported to a special campus prepared by the AFP, so that they could study the only field that seemed to have any prospects for future employment: software development.
-Her heart went out to these brilliant peasants, raised without any manners or refinement of any kind, as they formed little groups, cowed by the ferocious opulence of Amrita’s little SF estate.
-Evelyn understood that the Kulkarni’s owned dozens of such palaces, all equally magnificent, throughout the world.
-She made a note to not bring this up to any of the scholarship winners.
+Evelyn could spot them immediately, freshly scrubbed, wearing unfamiliar clothes, plucked from whatever filthy hovels they’d been languishing in.
+They’d been transported to a special campus prepared by the ARP, so they could study the only field that seemed to have any prospects for future employment: software development.
+Her heart went out to these brilliant peasants, raised without any manners or refinement.
+They formed little groups, cowed by the ferocious opulence of Amrita’s San Francisco estate.
+Evelyn understood that the Kulkarni’s owned dozens of such palaces throughout the world, all equally magnificent, but she made a note to not bring this up to the scholarship winners.

-She approached one group indulgently, finally feeling the generous warmth of compassion in her breast, driving out the bitterness.
-Her assistant whispered names and short introductions for each youngster, overlaying subtle captions onto her sensorium.
+She approached one group, finally feeling the generous warmth of compassion growing in her, driving out the bitterness.
+Her assistant whispered names and short introductions for each youngster, overlaying subtle captions on her sensorium.
 They stared at her like animals about to be run over, their own glasses no doubt telling them just how much the Ardenwoods were worth, as she favored them with an indulgent smile.

-“Ah, some scholars I see,” she said, putting her hands on her hips.
+“Ah, some scholars, I see,” she said, putting her hands on her hips.
 “Manuel, Tucker, Sheila, Maglalang,” she nodded at each teenager in turn.
 “Please call me Evelyn.
-This must be so surreal for you all.
+This must be so surreal for all of you.
 How are you holding up?”

-“I’m so afraid of sayin’ the wrong thing,” said Maglalang, a lanky Filipino boy, maybe 16 or 17, with pimples and a horrid scar the went across his cheek and down his neck, plunging below his collar.
-Evelyn had to hand to Amrita.
-She couldn’t be accused of choosing scholars for being photogenic.
+“I’m so afraid of saying the wrong thing,” said Maglalang, a lanky Filipino boy, maybe 16 or 17, with pimples and a horrid scar that slashed across his cheek and down his neck, plunging below his collar.
+Evelyn had to hand it to Amrita.
+She couldn’t be accused of choosing scholars for their looks.

 “I keep thinking that I’m going to break something expensive,” added Manuel, a chubby Hispanic boy with a stubborn cowlick.

-“And then they’ll send us back out on the streets,” said Sheila, a freckled Appalachian with a weak chin.
+“And then they’ll send us back out on the streets,” said Sheila, a freckled Appalachian with greasy blond hair and a weak chin.

 “Oh no, no, my dears, please don’t worry about such things,” scolded Evelyn.
-“Why, the AFP knows that everyone makes mistakes.
+“The AFP knows that everyone makes mistakes.
 They wouldn’t hold that against you.”

 “Err, it’s in the contract,” blurted Tucker, obviously deep in the autism spectrum.
-“We will be billed for any damages.”
+“We’ll be billed for any damages.”